-" Let us hope, comrades, that by forming our Union Republic we shall create a reliable bulwark against international capitalism, and that the new Union State will be another decisive step towards the union of the working people of the whole world into a World Soviet Socialist Republic". (see "The USSR" on the Internet)
+"Let us hope, comrades, that by forming our Union Republic we shall create a reliable bulwark against international capitalism, and that the new Union State will be another decisive step towards the union of the working people of the whole world into a World Soviet Socialist Republic". (see "The USSR" on the Internet)

-The anthem of the international revolutionary Left - "The International"- calling for worldwide workers' revolution, was declared as the anthem of the USSR.
+The anthem of the international revolutionary Left - "The International"- calling for worldwide workers' revolution, became the anthem of the USSR.

-The delegates agreed, and the "Union of Soviet, Socialist, Republics" (USSR) was established.
+The delegates agreed, and the Union of Soviet, Socialist, Republics, was established.
 Three of the four words describing the USSR were lies:

-- 1) It was not a UNION but a strictly hierarchical Dictatorship. - 2) It was not ruled by "Soviets" ("Councils") but by one political Party. - 3) Its "REPUBLICS" were mere departments in the One-Party State.
+1) The USSR was not a UNION but a strictly hierarchical Dictatorship.

+2) USSR was not ruled by "Soviets" ("Committees") but by one political Party.

+3) Soviet "REPUBLICS" were merely departments in the One-Party State.
 The public had no say in any "re-public" and no "re-public" ever held elections.

-Nonetheless, the USSR abolished private ownership of lands, factories, banks.
-The State owned, and planned, the entire economy providing all with guaranteed employment, state-paid housing-healthcare-education-pensions.
+However, the USSR abolished private ownership of lands, factories, banks.
+The State owned, and planned, the entire economy providing all citizens with full employment, state-paid housing-healthcare-education-pensions.
 This was the core of Socialism; hence most Marxists everywhere supported the USSR despite all their criticism of it.

 The USSR lasted till 1991.
 Then it dismantled itself without violence or civil war.
 Nothing similar ever happened in history.
-Why did a world Super-power disappear without violence?
+How could a world power disappear without violence?
 Only because most of its citizens refused to defend it.

-What flaw in Marx's theory caused its inability to predict - or explain - such a major historical event as the USSR collapse?
-His theory of history sees struggles between social classes as the main drive in politics.
-In a State-owned economy no one owns machines/land/houses/shares.
-All economic decision-makers are paid employees.
-They can be dismissed.
-No one has a Bank account.
+What flaw in Marx's theory caused its inability to predict - or explain - such a major historical event as the collapse of the USSR?
+Marx's theory of history sees the struggle between social classes as the main feature of politics.
+In a State-owned economy all State and Party officials running the state are paid employees.
+They can be dismissed; they don't own machines/land/shares/money.
+They have no Bank account.
 They cannot pass their privileges to their children.
 So they are not a class.
 No classes - no class struggle.
-Hence Marxists were unable to understand social and political struggles in societies with state-owned economies.
+Hence Marxists were unable to understand social struggles in the class-less societies with state-owned economies.

 Marx's theory could neither predict, nor explain, social struggles in BG states.

-Why did a 70-year old State-owned, planned, economy, without a property-owning class, providing all citizens with full employment, statepaid housing, healthcare, education, and pensions, dissolve itself without even a minority of its citizens trying to defend it?
-The history of the USSR shows that when people suffer acute material misery they will tolerate a tyranny that alleviates this misery.
-But when peoples' basic needs are satisfied they value their freedom more than economic benefits granted them by an oppressor.
-In a society where all are employees the conflicts are about roles, not about profits.
-In such a society political equality matters more than economic equality.
-If run directly by all citizens it can provide both freedom and affluence, but if run by State officials it is oppressive.
-Lenin's state collapse was not caused by economic crisis, war, or foreign intervention but by frustration accumulating for decades in its citizens lacking political freedom.
-The BG State failed, but not the socialized economy.
+Why did a 70-year old State-owned, planned, economy, without a property-owning class, providing all citizens with full employment, state-paid housing, healthcare, education, and pensions, dissolve itself without even a minority of its citizens trying to defend it?
+The history of the USSR shows that when people suffer acute material misery they will tolerate a tyranny that alleviates this misery, even at the cost of their freedom.
+But when peoples' basic needs are satisfied they value their freedom more than economic benefits conferred on them by an oppressor.

+The dissolution of Lenin's BG state was not due to an economic crisis, war, or external intervention but due to frustration accumulating for decades in most its citizens due to lack of political freedom.

 In 1919 many in Russia fought a 2-year civil war trying to resurrect the Tsar's state.
 In 1991 no one in the USSR fought a civil war to resurrect Lenin's BG state.

-Even today (2007), sixteen years after dissolving the USSR, with all the wisdom of hindsight, most former citizens of Lenin's state do not wish to resurrect it.
-They miss the benefits of a socialized economy but refuse to resurrect BG one-party State fearing it will abolish their political freedom.
-They want a socialized economy - without BG.
+Even today (2007), sixteen years after dissolution of the USSR, with all the wisdom of hindsight, most former citizens of Lenin's state do not regret its abolition in 1991.
+They miss the benefits of a socialized economy but refuse to resurrect BG fearing it will abolish their political freedom.
+They want a socialized economy but without BG.

-8. Stalin = industrialisation + terror
+Stalin = industrialization + terror